Choosing the right builder for your restoration & refurbishment project

 - Have you already spoken to anyone about planning permission or building regulations?
 If so, what was the outcome?

 Alix St Claire of Alix James Decorators specialising in redecorating and refurbishment work, and has an excellent MyBuilder feedback score.
 He talks about how this approach can be helpful:

-If you ask that of every tradesman who visits to quote, it will give you a good idea of how engaged and thorough they are.
-With a big job like a house refurbishment, you don’t want to have to keep asking the tradesman to do this or do that.
+If you ask that of every tradesperson who visits to quote, it will give you a good idea of how engaged and thorough they are.
+With a big job like a house refurbishment, you don’t want to have to keep asking the tradesperson to do this or do that.
 You want to be confident at the initial meet that the tradesperson understands what needs to be done.